pepcape/grcis/newmodules/JosefPelikan-CatmullRomAnimator/README.md

    ``float a = Mathf.Pow((p1.x-p0.x), 2.0f) + Mathf.Pow((p1.y-p0.y), 2.0f);``)

-**Key value vector** can have various types. internal ``Property`` class can use any object type, API functions are declared for three specific types:
+**Key value vector** can have various types. internal ``Property`` class can use any object type, API functions are declared for three specific types and arrays:

 a. ``double``